VIKNESH1211/Vessel-Detection/README.md

 The images in the data-set was resized to 640x640 , agumentation of counter-clockwise of 90deg and horizontal and vertical flip was done.

 20% of the train data was used to make the validation data, therefore train-val seperation is done.

+### Training

+The model was trained using the yolov5s.pt weight which is available in the official ultralytics repository.